all3dp/all3dp-eblast-templates/README.md

 The Eblast template are located in the "`/src`-folder".
 To build all templates execute "`yarn build`".
 The output of the buildprocess goes to "`/.output`".

-- use `yarn dev` to enter MJML watch mode.
+- use `pnpm dev` to enter MJML watch mode.
 Template output goes to `/.output`
-- use `yarn test` to validate your templates
+- use `pnpm test` to validate your templates
-- use `yarn build` to build templates.
+- use `pnpm build` to build templates.
 The output goes to `/.output`

 ### Templates: